- Guaranteed for 2 full months

-On the afternoon of August 21, 2017, an event will take place in the United States that has not happened in almost 100 years.
-A total solar eclipse will be visible for a huge swath of the mainland population.
+On the afternoon of August 21, 2017, an event took place in the United States that has not happened in almost 100 years.
+A total solar eclipse was visible for a huge swath of the mainland population.
 While total solar eclipses aren’t an entirely uncommon phenomenon, it is highly irregular for one to be seen by such a large portion of the country and it won’t happen again anytime soon.

 In 2019 a total eclipse will be viewable for people in Chile, Argentina, and Uraguay and after that, the next one will not happen until June of 2020 which will be visible for a large chunk of Africa and southern Asia.
 This means that anyone who wants to get some good photographs of the upcoming event will need to spend time preparing, getting some essential gear, or even traveling to the USA if you live in another country.

 Fortunately, you don’t need to spend thousands of dollars to get a good shot of the eclipse.
 This guide is designed to give you a good idea of what you will need without breaking the bank.

 To understand a bit about photographing a solar eclipse, it’s important to know just what it is you will be looking at on the afternoon of August 21st.

 The moon orbits the earth once every 28 days, but the plane of the moon’s orbit is not quite even with the plane of earth’s orbit around the sun.
 Because of this disparity, the moon does not usually block out our view of the sun, except for once every few years.
 If the earth gets between the sun and the moon it’s called a lunar eclipse, but if the moon scoots between the earth and the sun it results in a solar eclipse which is rarer and, in my opinion, more spectacular to watch.